 There are a lot of hiking trails through the park and surrounding area and you can plan to do walks of any length you like, mixing and matching the paths you like at the numerous points where they intersect.

 I had trouble doing planning in advance because there is very little official information online.
 However, if you pop into one of the tourist information centres in the nearby towns, you’ll be able to get a good map.
 There are also signs along the trails with maps.
 And the paths are marked with different colours to help you navigate.

-If you’re interested in doing some hiking while you’re in the area, I am going to suggest two options to get you started.
+If you’re interested in organising your own hiking while you’re in the area, I am going to suggest two options to get you started.
 I did both of these and I think they’re a nice length and take you through a good variety of what there is to see in Bohemian Paradise.